ongyishen/vscode-ext-mern-stack/README.md

 ## Donation

-If this project helped you reduce time to develop, please consider buying me a cup of coffee :)
+If this list helped you reduce time to develop, please consider buying me a cup of coffee :)

 <a href="https://www.buymeacoffee.com/ongyishen"
 target="_blank">